rspec/rspec-rails/Upgrade.markdown

 ## Controller specs

-### render_views
+### islation from view templates

-Controller specs, by default, do _not_ render views.
-This helps keep the controller specs focused on the controller.
-Use `render_views` instead of rspec-1's `integrate_views` to tell the spec to render the views:
+By default, controller specs do _not_ render view templates.
+This keeps controller specs isolated from the content of views and their requirements.

-    describe WidgetController do
-      render_views

-      describe "GET index" do
-        ...
+NOTE that the template must exist, but it will not be rendered.
+This is different from rspec-rails-1.x, in which the template didn't need to exist, but ActionController makes a number of new decisions in Rails 3 based on the existence of the template.
+To keep the RSpec code free of monkey patches, and to keep the rspec user experience simpler, we decided that this would be a fair trade-off.

 ## View specs

 Rails changed the way it renders partials, so to set an expectation that a partial gets rendered:

-    view.should_receive(:_render_partial).
-      with(hash_including(:partial => "widget/row"))
+    render
+    view.should render_template(:partial => "widget/_row")